 TSB has continued the investigations on the feasibility of automating the metrics generation for their implementation by the Bureau.
 TSB remain committed to be working on streamlining the reporting statistics.

 This TD utilizes the compiled metrics in RG-StdsStrat (ref.
-TSAG-C084, TSAG-C088, RevCom statistics, and other proposed metrics in TSAG-TD461-R1, RG-StdsStrat TDs 36, 39, 44, and findings from the 1 November 2019 and 6 December 2019 TSAG RG-StdsStrat e-meetings, C019, C020).
+TSAG-C084, TSAG-C088, RevCom statistics, and other proposed metrics in TSAG-TD461-R1, RG-StdsStrat TDs 36, 39, 44, findings from the 1 November 2019 and 6 December 2019 TSAG RG-StdsStrat e-meetings, C019, C020, and TSAG-C104, TSAG-C122, TD729).

 The metrics are